Master of Business Administration

 - QM 660 Readings in Quantitative Methods

-Applicants should review the Graduate School admission policies, special regulations, registration and fees, and degree regulations located in the front of this catalog.
+Applicants should review the Graduate Education admission policies, special regulations, registration and fees, and degree regulations located in the front of this catalog.

 Candidates will be expected to demonstrate their capacity to draw upon and integrate their knowledge from all courses in a written comprehensive examination.
 A candidate will complete the examination while enrolled in M L 628.
+Students must be in good standing upon starting M L 628.
 In case of failure, the candidate will be allowed to retake M L 628 and the comprehensive exam only once.

 The MBAA is the social and professional extension of the program.
 Its principal objectives are to enhance closer personal ties among its members, foster communication between students and the business world, and provide closer ties with the faculty.
 A variety of activities is scheduled to include MBA students and spouses, as well as faculty and alumni.
 All MBA and EMBA students are automatically members of the association.